Beta Reader Information

 • All of that encourages me to keep going and helps me know what “worked”, or didn't.

-• Please, do not spare my feelings.
+• Please, don't 'spare my feelings.'
 If there is something that feels odd for the established character, or simply rubs you wrong, please, tell me.
-Odds are, you aren’t the only one thinking it, but everyone else is too afraid to do so.
+Odds are, you aren’t the only one thinking it, but everyone else is too afraid to say so.

 • Do not be afraid to voice your opinions.
-I am hard to offend.
+I am hard to offend, and take criticism well (so I've been told😥).

 • Corrections:

-For any and all corrections, I need you to have a direct quote.
-Copy and paste is best as you may remember it one way when that’s not the exact quote, and therefore it's harder to look it up & correct it.
-Screenshots of the passage are also appreciated.
-Even page numbers can be different depending on the reader, so Chapter and quote are best!
+For any and all corrections, I need you to have a direct quote from the book.
+Copy and paste is best as you may remember it one way when that’s not the exact quote (or screenshots), and therefore makes it harder to find & correct it.
+Even page numbers can be different depending on the reader/copy of the book, so chapter and quote are best!

 1. Did you see any typos?